goravseth/currencyUpdater/README.md

 This uses a named credential in your org called OpenExchangeRates though all it does is set the callout endpoint, as the auth is via an api key stored in a custom metadata type.

+It also references a utility class I use to log errors, so you will need to tweak this but it should be pretty straightforward.

 For reasons only known to Steven Tamm, currencyType records cannot be updated via apex - only via the API.
 I chose a REST callout, just because I could.

 As this runs via a scheduled job, I beleive I had issues passing the session ID to the callout.
 Worked fine from anonymous apex but not from scheduled job.